AnaMolly/My_Portfolio_React/README.md

   [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

   ## Description
-  This application is my Portfolio and it was made using React.js.
-It renders multiple components that include pages, "About Me", "Portfolio", "Contact Me" and "Resume".
+ This is my Portfolio and it was made using React.js.
+This app renders multiple components that includes the following pages, "About Me", "Portfolio", "Contact Me" and "Resume".
 A brief background about myself, some of my past projects, my proficiencies and resume as well as a contact form can be found in this React.js application.
   ![]()

   # Table of Contents